 Interest rate swaps - The Company measures its interest rate swaps at fair value on a recurring basis.
-The fair value of the swap is provided by a counterparty and is based primarily on inputs such as interest rates and Secured Overnight Financing Rate ("SOFR") yield curves that are observable at commonly quoted intervals and other observable market inputs.
+The fair value of the swaps are provided by a counterparty and are based primarily on inputs such as interest rates and Secured Overnight Financing Rate ("SOFR") yield curves that are observable at commonly quoted intervals and other observable market inputs.